bigdata-i523/hid319/notebook.md

 * 09/26/17 Completed Smart Robot car assembly and coding into Arduino UNO using raspberry pi.
 Working on obstacle avoidance and Line Tracking.
 * 10/02/17 Practicing Python
 * 10/03/17 - 10/12/17 Experimenting with Robot Smart Car obstacle avoidance and Line Tracking.
+* 10/23/17 Completed Experiments on histogram and polyfit programs

 # Writing